Make-School-Courses/hcs3131/README.md

 ### Core Curriculum Requirement

-Technology and Equity satisfies one of Science and Letters course categories required for a bachelor’s degree.
+Technology and Equity satisfies one of Science and Letters CORE categories required for a bachelor’s degree.
 A final grade of “PASS” is required.

 ## Course Specifics